Persistence of Entangled States and High Fidelity Quantum Gate Operations in Si/SiGe Spin Qubits at High Temperature

+Devices are fabricated on an undoped $^{28}$Si/SiGe heterostructure featuring a \SI{7}{\nano\meter} strained $^{28}$Si quantum well, grown on a strain-relaxed Si$_{0.7}$Ge$_{0.3}$ buffer layer.
+The quantum well is separated from the surface by a \SI{30}{\nano\meter} thick Si$_{0.7}$Ge$_{0.3}$ spacer, terminated by a Si-rich passivation layer~\cite{Esposti2022APL}.
+The gate stack consists of 3 layers of Ti:Pd metallic gates isolated from each other by Al$_2$O$_3$ dielectric layers, deposited using atomic layer deposition.
+A~ferromagnetic Ti:Co layer on top of the gate stack creates a local magnetic field gradient for qubit addressing and manipulation. {

+The external magnetic field was set to \SI{29}{\milli\tesla}.
+The heterostructure was specifically tuned for higher valley splitting~\cite{Esposti2022APL}; for such devices, valley splitting was found to be $\gtrsim \SI{0.1}{\milli\electronVolt}$~\cite{Esposti2024}, which corresponds to a temperature range $T \gtrsim \SI{1}{\kelvin}$. } Further details of device fabrication methods can be found in~\cite{lawrie2020quantum}.

-A false-colored SEM image of our device is presented in Fig. \ref{fig:Fig1} a).
-The structure consists of two Single Electron Transistors (SET) and an array with up to 6 quantum dots, made by 6 plunger ($P$) gates to control the dots confinement and 7 tunneling $T$ gates to control interdot and dot-sensor tunnel barriers.
-In the inset of Fig. \ref{fig:Fig1} a), the calculated conduction band edge is shown at a $xy$-plane slice taken in the middle of the conduction channel.
-We simulated our six-quantum-dot array, along with the two sensing devices located at each side, using the Quantum Technology Computer Aided Design (QTCAD) finite element simulation (FEM) tool\cite{noauthor_qtcad_nodate}.
-The device 3D geometry was defined via the FEM mesh generator Gmsh \cite{geuzaine_gmsh_2009}, which produced a first-order mesh consisting of 6500 nodes.
-Localized refinements were applied in the conduction channel region to improve precision and ensure convergence.
-Isothermal conditions were assumed applying a uniform temperature of 300 ~mK across the entire device.
-Assuming thermodynamic equilibrium, the non-linear Poisson equation \cite{gao_quantum_2013} was solved self-consistently, calculating the electrostatic potential throughout the structure as well as the corresponding classical charge distribution.
-Quantum dots are formed at the energy minima, the energy levels of which are controlled by modifying the voltage applied on the plunger gates, while the height and width of the barriers between adjacent dots are controlled by adjusting the biases of the tunneling gates.
+A false-colored SEM image of our device is presented in Fig.\,\ref{fig:Fig1}\,(a). { For details on the device fabrication, please refer to the Supplementary materials. } The structure comprises a six-quantum-dot array with two single-electron transistors (SETs) located at the edges for charge-state detection.
+We use two qubits in this study.
+The array is formed by plunger (QP) gates to control the dots chemical potentials and tunnelling QT gates to control inter-dot and dot-sensor tunnel couplings.
+Quantum dots are formed at the energy minima, energy levels of which are controlled by modifying the voltage applied on the plunger gates, while the height and width of the barriers between adjacent dots are controlled by adjusting the biases of the tunneling gates.
+The details of the experimental setup used for the measurement as well as the methodoly used to tune the quantum dot are given in the Supplementary material.